-Brisbane City Council is committed to supporting a safer transport network through innovative road safety initiatives such as the popular Speed Awareness monitors (SAM) program.
+Brisbane City Council is committed to supporting a safer transport network through innovative road safety initiatives such as the popular Speed Awareness Monitors (SAM) program.
 The acronym, SAM, is a short, fun and memorable way to encourage motorists to drive ‘Slow for SAM’ across Brisbane suburban streets.

-All monitors are individually solar-powered and fitted with a Doppler radar, with a measuring range of 3 km/h to 255 km/h and an accuracy of +/-3%.
+All monitors are individually solar-powered and fitted with a Doppler radar, with a measuring range of 11 km/h to 255 km/h and an accuracy of +/-3%.
 They are limited to measuring only a single approaching vehicle at a time within its radar range.
 This range is up to 300 metres but is dependent on the vertical and horizontal road geometry, plus roadside objects such as trees and parked vehicles, which can limit this distance.
 Heavy rain also affects the monitor’s measuring distance.

-To further promote road safety and encourage motorists to be mindful of their speeds during the holiday seasons, Council will continue to temporarily give SAM a makeover during Christmas, Easter, Halloween, Valentines and other annual events, which receive an overwhelming positive reception from the local community.
+To further promote road safety and encourage motorists to be mindful of their speeds during the holiday seasons, Council will continue to temporarily give SAM a makeover during Christmas, Easter, Halloween, Valentines and other annual events, which receive an overwhelming positive reception from the community.